DevExpress-Examples/blazor-ai-chat-spell-checker/README.md

 ### Token Usage

-A [token](https://platform.openai.com/tokenizer) is the basic unit of text that an AI model reads and writes.
+A [token](https://platform.openai.com/tokenizer) is a basic unit of text that an AI model reads/writes.
 A token can be a whole word, part of a word, or a punctuation mark.

 OpenAI [bills](https://openai.com/api/pricing/) you for the total token count.
 To save money, [set](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.MaxTokens) a maximum number of tokens.
 A token limit also helps you stay within the model's context window, which ensures the AI retains earlier parts of the conversation.